NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.md

 The program ‘hello’ is currently not installed.
 ```

 Here we used the `-p` (packages) flag to specify that we needed the `hello` dependency.
-Nix found this, downloaded it, and made it available in a shell environment.
+Nix found it, downloaded it, and made it available in a shell environment.

 ## When are shell environments useful?

-Sometimes you'd like **to use a tool that you do not have installed**.
-You don't want to
+If you'd like **to use a tool that you do not have installed**.
+You can use the tool without having to install the software.
-bother installing the software, but you want to use it.

-Sometimes you'd like **to try a tool for a few minutes**.
-For example, there's a new shiny
-tool for writing presentation slides.
+If you'd like **to try a tool for a few minutes**.
+For example, there's a shiny new tool for writing presentation slides.

-Sometimes you'd like **to give someone else a one-liner to install a set of tools** and you want this to work on all Linux distributions and MacOS.
+If you'd like **to give someone else a one-liner to install a set of tools** and you want this to work on all Linux distributions and MacOS.

-Sometimes you'd like **to provide a script that is reproducible**, meaning it will also provide any tools that it depends on.
+If you'd like **to provide a script that is reproducible**, meaning it will also provide any tools that it depends on.

 ## Searching package attribute names

-What can you put in a shell environment?”
+What can you put in a shell environment?

-To start, anything that's in the [official package list](https://nixos.org/nixos/packages.html) can become part of the shell environment.
+Anything that's in the [official package list](https://nixos.org/nixos/packages.html) can become part of the shell environment.

 You can search the package list using: